mbhanpura/SBC/README.md

     [2] Enable Telemetry Report for all Confluent Platform components.

-3) Inorder to authenticate into Health+ within our Confluent Cloud Account, we need to pass a secret containing our Confluent Cloud API Key and API Secret.
+1) Inorder to authenticate into Health+ within our Confluent Cloud Account, we need to pass a secret containing our Confluent Cloud API Key and API Secret.
 Inorder to do that,follow the below steps:
-   1) Create a file name _telemetry.txt_ and store the necessary information in the following format:
+   1) Create a file name _telemetry.txt_ in the **\<path-to-values-file\>** directory and store the necessary information in the following format:

            api.key=<cloud_key>
            api.secret=<cloud_secret>
    2) Create a secret using the following command:

-          kubectl create secret generic -n confluent telemetry.txt --from-file=<path-to-base-dir>/telemetry.txt
+          kubectl create secret generic -n confluent telemetry.txt --from-file=<path-to-values-file>/telemetry.txt

-4) Reference this secret within the _values.yaml_ file in the follwowing way:
+2) Reference this secret within the _values.yaml_ file in the follwowing way:

         telemetry:
             secretRef: telemetry.txt

-5) Once the _values.yaml_ file has been updated, install the CFK operator passing the custom _values.yaml_ file as reference.
+3) Once the _values.yaml_ file has been updated, install the CFK operator passing the custom _values.yaml_ file as reference.

        helm upgrade --install confluent-operator \
        confluentinc/confluent-for-kubernetes \